gabrielle-barnes/gabrielle-barnes.github.io/index.md

 author_profile: true
 ---

-Hi, I’m Gabrielle!
+Hi, I’m Gabi!
 I recently graduated with a B.S. in Computer Science and a minor in Urban Studies from Loyola Marymount University.
 I’ve worked on sustainable technologies during an internship at [Microsoft Research](https://www.microsoft.com/en-us/research/), programming languages with [Dr. Ray Toal](https://cse.lmu.edu/department/computerscience/faculty/?expert=ray.toal), and AI behavior for the game [Synthergy](https://www.synthergy.us/about).

 I’m especially interested in sustainable tech, aquaculture, and agriculture.